 Re: Should my baby nap on a schedule, or just whenever he seems tired?

-Before four months of age, baby needs an extraordinary amount of sleep.
-Some babies can only stay awake for an hour at a time.
-However, if you are a"schedule person," you can start to keep a sleep log of when baby is sleeping and awake.
-After a week or so, look back on the logs to see if he has some consistent sleep patterns that you can try to encourage from day to day.
+Before four months, baby needs an extraordinary amount of sleep -- up to 20 hours per day.
+Some babies can only stay awake for an hour at a time and the day is more of a sleeping/waking cycle, as opposed to a schedule.
+At this time, you can start to keep a log of when baby is sleeping and awake.
+After a week or so, look back on the logs to see if he has some consistent sleep patterns that you can encourage from day to day.

-We personally feel having a napping schedule is beneficial because it takes the guess work out of parenting.
+Ultimately, it's up to you if you want to make a nap schedule -- you may find that takes a lot of guess work out of parenting.
 You don't have to worry that baby is getting too much sleep during the day or that you'll be escorting a cranky, overtired child to a playdate.
-Parents who initially dislike schedules tell us that once they give them a try, they actually find set times liberating.
-Even fly-by-the-seat-of-their-pants parents quickly realize the value of guaranteed down time each day to eat lunch, catch up on e-mail or take a much needed shower.
+Some parents who initially dislike schedules say that once they give them a try, they actually find them liberating.
+Even fly-by-the-seat-of-their-pants parents quickly realize the value of guaranteed down time each day to eat lunch, catch up on email or take a much needed shower.